open/close all folders

 - The Backyard Sports series provides a meta-example, as the reason the neighborhood kids are always overshadowed by the pros is that the pros specialize in their respective sports, while the neighborhood kids play many different sports.

 - In Mutant League Hockey, teams are rated on a scale of 6-0 skulls; the more skulls, the better the team.
-Most of the 3-skull teams are very much middle-of-the-pack, with average stats among their starting lineup.
+Most of the 3-skull teams are very much middle-of-the-pack, with average stats among their starting lineup and no outstanding strengths or weaknesses.
 This is especially true of the teams that don't have a notable All-Star on the roster — namely the Deathskin Razors, the St. Mucus Ooze, the Montroyale Cadavers, and the War Slammers.

 - Wigfrid from Don't Starve is described as excellent in combat.
 However, Wolfgang has higher damage and health, Woodie in Werebeaver form has higher resistance and Maxwell has higher sanity regeneration and starting equipment.
 She is the only character to have all those bonuses, though.